L9L4/HI-SSL/README.md

 bash run.sh
 ```
 ## Model weights
-The weights of the best model in terms of MAP@k for the evaluation set are available [here](./model/checkpoints_3/Test_3_TL_val_best_model.pth).
+The weights of the best model in terms of MAP@k for the never-seen copyists - obtained by fine-tuning a ResNet18 encoder pretrained with OBoW - are available [here](./model/checkpoints_3/Test_3_TL_val_best_model.pth).

 ## TensorFlow Embedding Projector
 After the `./main_test.py` has been executed, it is possible to visualize the embeddings via PCA, t-SNE, and UMAP 3D projections - together with the corresponding images - through the [Embedding Projector in TensorBoard](https://www.tensorflow.org/tensorboard/tensorboard_projector_plugin).
 The embedding projector is also available through the [dedicated script](./TensorFlow-Embedding-Projector.ipynb).
 ### Usage
 To project the embeddings produced during the testing stage for the desired subset, move the corresponding embedding and metadata `.tsv` files (`./data/Test_{test-id}_TL_embeddings_{phase}.tsv` and `./data/Test_{test-id}_TL_metadata_{phase}.tsv`, where `test-id` and `phase` are the test name and the subset selected, respectively) to the root directory `./`.

-Then, in the [.ipynb script](./TensorFlow-Embedding-Projector.ipynb) set the `test_` variable equal to the configuration file name, the `phase` variable to the subset name, and the `im_path` variable to the path containing the images of the selected subset.
+Then, in the [.ipynb script](./TensorFlow-Embedding-Projector.ipynb) set the `test_` variable equal to the configuration file name of the experiment, the `phase` variable to the subset name, and the `im_path` variable to the path containing the images of the selected subset.
 ## License